carndox/neabit-dashboard/README.md

 ## Usage

-1. Copy `.env.example` to `.env` and fill in email credentials and file paths.
+1. Copy `.env.example` to `.env` and fill in email credentials, file paths and your preferred `APP_TIMEZONE`.
 The application uses `python-dotenv` so these values are automatically loaded when the server starts.
 2. Create the SQLite database and initial tasks:

 ```bash